aforlorncat1/recode-sinatra-server/README.md

 ```
 3) Head to **config\environments\init.rb** to ensure your require is aligned to your adjustment.
 ```
-# Perform requiring gem that we need
+# Perform the gem requiring that we need
 #######################################################
 	# basic
 require 'rubygems'